Key learning aims:

 Since the Soviet occupation, Hungary had suffered economically under the restrictions of Comecon which forced the country to send its best agricultural and industrial products to Russia, to over-specialise and to depend upon other satellite states for necessities.
 Culturally, the Soviet Union had cracked down hard on the Catholic Church, placing Archbishop Mindsentzy in prison, took control of education and restricted free speech.

-- Matyas Rakosi was dictator from 1949-1956.
+- Matyas Rakosi was dictator from 1949-1953 and then again from 1955-6.
 He described himself as ‘Stalin’s best pupil’ but Hungarians nicknamed him ‘the bald butcher’.

 - He was famous for what he called ‘salami tactics’.
 He dealt with his opposition ‘slice by slice’, i.e. dividing his opposition bit by bit.